High-Quality Visually-Guided Sound Separation from Diverse Categories: Related Work

 \section{Related Work}

-\textbf{Audio-Visual Sound Source Separation.} In this section, our focus is on modern audio-visual sound source separation approaches while acknowledging the prolonged research efforts dedicated to sound source separation in signal processing.
-Recent deep learning-based audio-visual sound source separation methods have been applied to different categories of audio, such as speech signals~\cite{ephrat2018looking, owens2018audio, afouras2020self, michelsanti2021overview}, musical instrument sounds~\cite{zhao2018sound, gan2020music, tian2021cyclic, gao2019co, zhao2019sound, chatterjee2021visual}, and universal sound sources~\cite{gao2018learning, mittal2022learning, dong2022clipsep, tzinis2020into,tzinis2022audioscopev2,chatterjee2022learning}.
+\textbf{Audio-Visual Sound Source Separation.} In this section, our focus is on modern audio-visual sound source separation approaches while acknowledging the prolonged research efforts dedicated to signal processing-based separation~\cite{virtanen2007monaural,smaragdis2003non} and other multimodal research~\cite{NEURIPS2023_760dff0f, liang2023neural, chen2024RAF}.
+Recent deep learning-based audio-visual sound source separation methods have been applied to a variety of audio categories, including speech signals~\cite{ephrat2018looking,owens2018audio,afouras2020self,michelsanti2021overview}, musical instrument sounds~\cite{zhao2018sound,gan2020music,tian2021cyclic,gao2019co,zhao2019sound,chatterjee2021visual,tan2023language}, and universal sound sources~\cite{gao2018learning,mittal2022learning,tzinis2020into,tzinis2022audioscopev2,chatterjee2022learning,zhu2022visually,dong2023clipsep,chen2023iquery}.
 These methods typically employ a learning regime that involves mixing two audio streams from different videos to provide supervised training signals.
-A sound separation network, often implemented as a U-Net, is then used for mask regression~\cite{zhao2018sound, gao2019co, tian2021cyclic, huang2023egocentric} conditioned on associated visual representations.
-In recent years, research in this area has shifted from solving domain-specific sound source separation to addressing the challenge of open-domain sounds~\cite{dong2022clipsep,tzinis2020into,mittal2022learning}.
-However, such methods require text-query~\cite{dong2022clipsep} or estimating motion information~\cite{mittal2022learning}.
-In this paper, we propose a novel audio-visual separation approach that can handle both specific and open-domain sound sources.
+A sound separation network, often implemented as a U-Net, is then used for mask regression~\cite{zhao2018sound} conditioned on the associated visual features.
+In recent years, research in this area has focused on both domain-specific and open-domain sound source separation~\cite{tzinis2020into,mittal2022learning,zhu2022visually,dong2023clipsep,chen2023iquery}.
+However, existing methods often require additional information, such as text queries~\cite{dong2023clipsep}, motion cues~\cite{mittal2022learning,zhu2022visually}, or class labels~\cite{chen2023iquery}, to achieve satisfactory performance.
+In this paper, we propose a novel generative audio-visual separation approach that demonstrates competitive or outperforms existing methods in separating both specific and open-domain sound sources.